5 Best Whiskies from All Around the World

 Hibiki Japanese Harmony, Japan

-You might not have associated Japan with any type of whiskey craftsmanship, but if you’re an experienced aficionado, then you know all too well that many a fine spirit can hail from the Land of the Rising Sun.
+You might not have associated Japan with any type of whiskey craftsmanship.
+However, if you’re an experienced aficionado, then you know all too well that a fine spirit can hail from the Land of the Rising Sun.
+Actually, Japan produces some of the best whiskies, as well as award-winning whiskies, one can drink.
 One such spirit is the Hibiki Japanese Harmony, characterised by a luminous amber hue and a distinctly sweet palate.

 This unique blend is comprised of many subtle aromas and tastes, with rose complemented by rosemary and mature woodiness making a striking presence as soon as you open the bottle.
 The palate boasts a honey-like sweetness, accompanied by white chocolate and just a hint of orange peel.
 The finish is very subtle, with the taste of Japanese oak lingering on the tongue.